 As mentioned previously, any variety of sweet potato will work.
 However, for best results I recommend using Japanese sweet potatoes.
 They are extra sweet and slightly drier than other varieties.

-These brownies are best made in a food processor or high powered blender.
+These brownies with sweet potato are best made in a food processor or high powered blender.
 However, they can be made in a mixing bowl if that's all you have.
 (The batter just won't be as smooth.)

 Prior to making the brownies, you'll need to steam the sweet potato.
 To do this, simply cube a large sweet potato (no need to remove the skin) and then steam it in a steamer pot until tender.
 Then let the sweet potato cool to room temperature.